-This rigging allows the worm the glide naturally through the water, since the line tension from the rod is only directly effecting the weight’s movement.
+This rigging allows the worm to glide naturally through the water, since the line tension from the rod is only directly affecting the weight’s movement.
 As you pull the weight along the bottom, the worm is towed along by the weight.

-Fishing this rig gives off an attractive, natural looking presentation just above the bottom.
-Not only a natural look but a natural feel too.
+Fishing a Carolina Rig creates an attractive, natural looking presentation just above the bottom.
+Not only a natural look, but a natural feel too.
 When a bass bites the worm they don’t feel the heavy weight, and as a result will hold on longer.

 Choosing a weight for a Carolina Rig is mostly related to the depth of water you’re fishing, but it’s also a matter of personal preference.
 Some anglers just prefer a heavy weight so they get better feel on the bottom.

 Second, it creates a nice clacking noise when it comes in contact with the weight.
-This noise is useful for attracting the attention of nearby bass.
+This noise is useful for getting the attention of nearby bass.
 You could also say that thirdly they throw out a bit of flash, since typically they are red and made of shiny glass or plastic.

 The type of beads traditionally used are glass red faceted beads.
 They come in a range of sizes but most popular for the Carolina Rig are 8mm or 10mm.
 The reason most anglers prefer glass beads over plastic is they give off more of a clacking sound, they’re just more expensive than plastic.

-The leader should always be monofilament or fluorocarbon.
-Now some will tell you that mono is the way to go because it floats, allowing the bait to glide above the bottom better.
-On the other hand, some will tell you that fluoro is the best choice because it’s less visible and more abrasion resistant.
+The type of line for the leader is either going to be monofilament or fluorocarbon.
+Some will argue that mono is better because it floats, allowing the bait to glide above the bottom better.
+The other side will tell you that fluoro is the best choice because it’s less visible and more abrasion resistant.

 How To Fish A Carolina Rig

-Although there’s really no better or worse type of bottom to fish this rig in, but if the fish are congregating towards one type on a particular day, the Carolina Rig will help you identify those areas.
+Although there’s really no better or worse type of bottom to fish this rig in.
+But if the fish are congregating towards one type of bottom on a particular day, the Carolina Rig will help you identify those areas.